 Along with a certified copy of the final judgment of adoption and any state-required application form, a request for an amended birth certificate must include payment for that service.
 The fees charged for amending a birth certificate can be determined by reviewing the vital records website for the state which issued the original birth record.

 Some states will charge simply for the amended birth certificate; others will charge for amending the birth record and for producing a copy of the new record too.
 An option to request production of the amended birth certificate on an expedited basis may also be offered.
 In Florida, for instance, “rush” handling is available for a $10 fee.

-An adoption is an expensive undertaking, so having a budget for it is a financially prudent approach.
-Items to include in an adoption budget may be ones which the prospective adoptive couples were not aware of, such as certified copies, notarial fees, and a profile book.
+Adoption is an expensive undertaking, so having a budget for it is a financially prudent approach.
+Items to include in an adoption budget may be ones that the prospective adoptive couples were not aware of, such as certified copies, notarial fees, and a profile book.
 Taking these items into account will help in realistic financial planning; it will also allow practical questions to be asked of the adoption agency or attorney as to which items are included in what they charge.
-Having a realistic adoption budget provides prospective adoptive parents with a good idea of what’s going to be coming out of their wallet to obtain their bundle of joy.
+Having a realistic adoption budget provides prospective adoptive parents with a good idea of what’s going to be coming out of their wallets to obtain their bundle of joy.